PrepVector/applied-ml-demand-forecasting/notebooks/instruction_guide.md

 2. **Upload the notebooks:**
     - Click on `File` > `Upload notebook`.
-    - Select the desired notebook (`Energy Demand Forecasting.ipynb` or `Sales Demand Forecasting.ipynb`).
+    - Select the notebook-`Energy Demand Forecasting.ipynb` .

 3. **Execute the notebook:**
     - Run each cell of the notebook to execute the code.